 Composting is an essential natural process, without which we wouldn’t be able to grow our food.
 Composting is about accelerating nature’s cycles, and one of the key ways is to recycle at home, allowing us to lessen our impact on the environment by reducing or even eliminating personal food waste.
 It is also a wonderful way to make use of the natural resources at our disposal.

 Why Composting Is a Good Idea

 Composting at home is a great idea because it:

-- Reduces food waste and organic waste from our gardens.
+- Reduces food waste and organic garden waste from our yards.

 - Provides us with our own source of fertile compost.